backstage/backstage/plugins/analytics-module-ga/README.md

       virtualSearchPageView:
         mode: only # Defaults to 'disabled'
         mountPath: /virtual-search # Defaults to '/search'
-        queryParam: term # Defaults to 'query'
+        searchQuery: term # Defaults to 'query'
+        categoryQuery: sc # Omitted by default
 ```

 Available `mode`s are: